Troyhy/cmsplugin-news/README.txt

 - run 'python manage.py syncdb'
 - Add the cmsplugin_news.urls to the CMS_APPLICATIONS_URLS setting
 - Add the cmsplugin_news.navigation.get_nodes to the CMS_NAVIGATION_EXTENDERS setting
 - Create a page and link the application and navigation to it.
+(Restart of the server required due to caching!)
 - Create the propper templates for your site, the ones included with the app are VERY basic

 Todo and Tomaybes:
+- Use the textplugin's way of using a editor for the content (WYMEditor done, still needs tinymce)
-- Add tests
+- Add more tests
-- add cms_plugins.py for plugins
+- add to cms_plugins.py for plugins
- - latest X news items block for in a sidebar
  - month view with days that link to archive_day view
 - add setup.py for easyinstall / pip
 - Allow comments on news (add option to the news model for it)
 - Add migrations
 - Optimize the navigation code, it works but there is probably a better way to do it.
 - Add RSS feed
-- Use the textplugin's way of using a editor for the content
 - Add excerpt
 - Add optional author field
 - Add optional end date to hide news again